bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### Configuration ####

 Jersey needs to be configured with the Filter and Resource.
-We do this by extending the ``ResourceConfig`` and registering the
+This is done by extending the ``ResourceConfig`` and registering the
 ``TenantNameFilter`` and ``CustomerResource``.
-I have also added two properties, which allow you to enable Request tracing.
-They might be handy for debugging, so activate them if you have problems with your application.
+I have also added two properties, which allow you to do Request tracing.
+They might be handy for debugging, so uncomment them if you need.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.